 - Bring you up to speed by sharing information with you in an in-person or virtual workshop

 - Bring in guest speakers to lecture on specific OA issues

 - Bring in publishers to give workshops on the publication process

-- Remember when I said that federal grants are going to require you to make articles publicly available within a year of publication?
-Putting them in the institutional repository meets that requirement.
-You're welcome.
+- Explain how you can post your work to our institutional repository (Rowan Digital Works).
+When federal grants require you to make articles publicly available within a year of publication, putting them in the institutional repository meets that requirement.

-- And you know what else is coming?
-Altmetrics!
+- Tell you about the newest innovation in open access publishing: Altmetrics!
 Making your research publicly available online means that it will be used in lots of new and interesting ways.
-Yes, you will get traditional citations, but your articles can also be tweeted, blogged about, used in news articles, and a million more things!
-Plus, you have so many other research outputs, like data sets and conference presentations.
-Yet still, traditional citations seem to be all we measure.
-That isn't fair.
 Altmetrics is a new way of quantifying all of your various citations, so people (i.e. tenure review board) understand your full impact.
 The library can recommend altmetrics tools you can use as an individual.
 We are also looking into tools to embed in the institutional repository.
 We can help you figure out how to best measure your impact and teach workshops on it.